 The event was presented by Chef’s Roll to introduce Patagonia Mussels USA and PSLA (Produce Services of Los Angeles) to the industry.
 Many talented chefs were attending this event: Chef Brian Malarkey, Chef Brian Scott Manoto, Chef Penny Davidi, Chef Michele Ragussis, Chef Shirley Chung, Chef Vanessa Lauren, Chef Nicholas Sepehr to name a few.
 Part of this collaboration was to create delicious mussel dishes using Patagonia mussels.
 We broke into teams and I found myself with Chef Penny Davidi and Chef Michele Ragussis!

-At one point I was having a conversation with one of the chefs about my experience.
+At one point I was having a conversation with one of the chefs on my experience.
 I mentioned I needed more practice in a commercial kitchen.
 She extended an invitation to her restaurant when it was in preparation for opening this season.
 Incredibly, a month later I found myself booking a ticket to Provincetown, Massachusetts.
 If the excitement wasn’t enough it also happened to be at the same time winter storm Niko ripped through the Northeast dropping almost 20 inches of snow with winds as high as 70 mph.

 Opening the Central House in The Crown and Anchor Inn was a great experience.
 Because they use seasonal ingredients and their seafood is sourced from local fishermen on Cape Cod, I was able to learn and taste the best ingredients this area offers.
 Needless to say, I also got intensive practice on cleaning lobsters and shucking oysters!